bM7tcHF88GBxDni/github-actions-testing/Readme.md

 # GitHub Actions R&D

-I lead the implementation of a CI/CD pipeline in our School of Code final 4 week project:
+This repository contains independent research and testing GitHub Actions that I also used to upskill the team and help a few other students at School of Code.
+I lead the implementation of a CI/CD pipeline in our School of Code final 4 week project.

 - Continuous Testing implemented when a Pull Request is opened to merge into dev or main
   - Implemented unit tests (Jest) and integration tests (React Testing Library and SuperTest)
   - API tests use test environment variables automatically which means tests run on a database setup specifically for testing
     - testing database is destroyed and rebuilt before every test runs

-This repository contains independent research and testing GitHub Actions that I also used to upskill the team and help a few other students at School of Code.
+- When main or dev branches are updated, frontend deploys production and development sites automatically to Netlify.
+Backend deploys production and development APIs and database servers automatically to Heroku.
+- When a PR is opened, Netlify deploys a preview of the PR build

 <details>
 <summary>